GDSC-DJU/24SolChl_Rossetta/README.md

 In addition, while it is very important for children with border intelligence to receive effective early treatment and education, the cost of education for this is very high, at more than W10 million per year, which is **economic burden***.
 It is one of the main obstacles preventing many families from getting the education and support they need.

-Our service is focused on recognizing these issues and helping chlidren with borderline intelligence and families overcome barriers to economic and accessibility issues.
+Our service is focused on recognizing these issues and helping children with borderline intelligence and families overcome barriers to economic and accessibility issues.
 Through this, we want to build a **more comprehensive and accessible education system** and help children with borderline intelligence reach their full potential.

 ## 🎯  &nbsp;UN's Sustainable Development Goals & Targets